THE TRUE EVIDENCE

 Gifts

-Hence, just as he drew from the prophecy of Joel on the Day of Pentecost, Peter himself witnessed that the Holy Spirit truly poured out upon all fresh − the Jews, the Gentiles and the Samaritans.
+Just as he drew from the prophecy of Joel on the Day of Pentecost, Peter himself witnessed that the Holy Spirit was truly poured out upon all fresh — the Jews, the Gentiles and the Samaritans.
 He had seen the sign.
 He had received the confirmation.

 God's Way